altoo-ag/akka-kryo-serialization/README.md

 * Include:
   `libraryDependencies += "io.altoo" %% "akka-kryo-serialization-typed" % "2.2.0"`

-Version 2.2.0 drops java 8 support in favor of optimizations using ByteBuffer.
+Version 2.2.0 requires JDK 11 or higher in favor of optimizations using ByteBuffer.

 Note that we use semantic versioning - see [semver.org](https://semver.org/).